 But is a rabbit’s vision similar to ours?
 When they look around, do they see images with clarity and color like we do?
 Not really.
 Although we’d like to think our furry friends relate to the world visually like we do, rabbits’ eyes function differently — and that includes how they see color.

 Due to the composition of their eyes, rabbits throughout their lifespan only have two-color vision.
 (Humans have three-color vision.)
 Scientists say that’s because the retinas of domestic rabbits have more rods than cones.
 Cones give us the ability to see color.
 Rods are activated in low-light situations and lack color-vision pigments.

 If a rabbit’s eye were compared to a human eye, we would say that the rabbit had protanopia — also known as color blindness.
 Essentially, they are unable to perceive red and green colors.
 Humans who have protanopia perceive red as black.
 Also, some shades of orange, yellow, and green all look like yellow.

 But don’t feel sorry for our sweet, furry friends.
 They aren’t concerned with color for a good reason — their eyes are designed to help keep them safe.
 Remember those extra rods that activate in low-light situations?
-As crepuscular animals, meaning those most active at dawn and dusk, it’s more important for rabbits to be able to see in low light than it is for them to see the bright green of a grassy slope.
+Because rabbits are crepuscular animals, meaning those most active at dawn and dusk, it’s more important for rabbits to be able to see in low light than it is for them to see the bright green of a grassy slope.

 Fortunately, a rabbit’s eyes have evolved to help them see their best in dimly lit situations instead of during daylight or nighttime hours.
 One of the consequences of this adaptation is that they likely don’t see your face in great detail, rather as a grainy figure.
 Your voice, scent, body shape, and mannerisms are what become familiar to your rabbit, which explains why they may appear frightened when you wear or carry something that significantly changes your appearance.